 The ModiMed diet: the details

-This one-on-one approach allowed participants to build motivation, knowledge and confidence about the diet.
+This one-on-one approach allowed participants to build motivation, knowledge, and confidence in the diet.
 It also provided a safe and supportive environment to set realistic and achievable dietary goals.

-As a result, the individual sessions were used to discuss current dietary intake, recognise what can be improved based on needs, abilities, taste preferences, social environment and other factors, and review continuous changes.
+In Australia, Accredited Practicing Dietitians (APDs) are qualified professionals with extensive knowledge of health and nutrition and specific training to identify motivators and barriers to change.
+So individual sessions in the study were used to discuss current dietary intake, recognise what can be improved based on needs, abilities, taste preferences, social environment and other factors.

 Simple meals and snacks combinations